-Additional process design test work continued throughout the year and new uranium/vanadium leach tests were completed on a $\sim$ 294 kg composite bulk sample (#2) prepared from RC chips from the Ivana deposit.
-The sample averaged 530ppm $U_3O_8$ and the optimized leach conditions were 60 g/L $Na_2CO_3$ and 10 g/L $NaHCO_3$ , at 95°C for 8 hours.
-For these new tests, uranium recovery for the alkaline leach stage was 96%, and the vanadium recovery was 35%.
-Despite the positive leach test results, a review of the methodology indicated that the optimized preconcentration steps had not been executed as planned.
-As a result, this bulk testing is being repeated prior to proceeding to the next process test phase.
+Additional process design test work continued throughout the year and new uranium/vanadium leach tests were completed on a ~294 kg composite bulk sample (#2) prepared from RC chips from the Ivana deposit..
+Despite positive leach test results, a review of the methodology indicated that the optimized pre-concentration steps had not been executed as planned.
+As a result, the company planned to repeat the bulk testing and membrane filtration prior to proceeding to the next process test phase.